theBlue0x/docs/docs/learn_more/exchange.md

 **Exchange Rate:**

 The exchange rate of each Blue0x Currency is in relation to BLX.
 This rate ultimately determines the 'cost' of each transaction on the Blue0x Network.

-**Forex Trading:**

-As the Blue0x Network matures, arbitration opportunities between Blue0x Currencies will become available.
-This will ultimately create a FOREX-type trading environment within the Blue0x Network.